Phd, Harvard University, 2000; AB, Harvard College, 1996

 Abstract: Financial crises tend to follow rapid credit expansions.
 Causality, however, is far from obvious.
 We show how this pattern arises naturally when financial intermediaries optimally exploit economic rents that drive their franchise value.
 As this franchise value varies over the business cycle, so too do the incentives to engage in risky lending.
 The model leads to novel insights on the effects of recent unconventional monetary policies in developed economies.
 We argue that bank lending might have responded less than expected to these interventions because they enhanced franchise value, inadvertently encouraging banks to pursue safer investments in low-risk government securities.

-Sang Byung Seo and Jessica Wachter (Forthcoming), Option Prices in a Model with Stochastic Disaster Risk.
+Sang Byung Seo and Jessica Wachter (2019), Option Prices in a Model with Stochastic Disaster Risk, Management Science.

 Abstract: Contrary to well-known asset pricing models, volatilities implied by equity index options exceed realized stock market volatility and exhibit a pattern known as the volatility skew.
 We explain both facts using a model that can also account for the mean and volatility of equity returns.
 Our model assumes a small risk of economic disaster that is calibrated based on international data on large consumption declines.
 We allow the disaster probability to be stochastic, which turns out to be crucial to the model's ability both to match equity volatility and to reconcile option prices with macroeconomic data on disasters.